kodendaal/kodendaal.github.io/_posts/2024-07-29-unsupervised_learning.md

   - website
 ---

-# Summary
+### Exploring Unsupervised Learning for Complex Datasets

-This paper explores the application of various unsupervised learning techniques, specifically clustering and dimensionality reduction, on two datasets: NASA Near-Earth Objects (NEO) and Wine Quality.
-The study aims to simplify and interpret complex datasets, enhancing data visualization, reducing computational costs, and improving model efficiency.
+In this project, I delved into the realm of unsupervised learning, applying various clustering and dimensionality reduction techniques to two intriguing datasets: NASA Near-Earth Objects (NEO) and Wine Quality.
+This exploration aimed to simplify and interpret these complex datasets, enhancing data visualization, reducing computational costs, and improving model efficiency.

-## Clustering Methods:
-**K-Means**:
-   - Expected to perform efficiently due to its simple iterative process.
-   - May struggle with datasets having non-spherical cluster shapes or varying cluster densities.

-**Gaussian Mixture Models (GMM)**:
-   - Uses the Expectation-Maximization algorithm to better capture complex cluster structures.
-   - Provides flexibility at the cost of increased computational complexity and time.

-## Dimensionality Reduction Methods:

-**Principal Component Analysis (PCA)**:
-   - Effective in preserving overall variance and structure, aiding in data visualization and reducing noise.

-**Independent Component Analysis (ICA)**:
-   - Excels in separating underlying factors by maximizing statistical independence.
-   - Performance can vary based on dataset characteristics, particularly in the presence of Gaussian noise.

-**Random Projection (RP)**:
-   - Offers significant speed advantages, especially with large datasets.
-   - May not preserve the exact structure as effectively as PCA or ICA but maintains sufficient structure for neural network training.

-## High-Level Conclusions

-The study confirms that the success of clustering and dimensionality reduction methods is highly dependent on the specific characteristics of the dataset, aligning with the no-free-lunch theorem.
-Key conclusions include:

-**Performance of Clustering Algorithms**:
-   - K-Means is computationally efficient but may not capture complex cluster shapes.
-   - GMM can model more complex structures but at the cost of higher computational demands.
-   - Both methods show varying results based on the dataset's inherent structure and noise.

-**Effectiveness of Dimensionality Reduction Techniques**:
-   - PCA effectively reduces dimensionality while retaining a high degree of variance, proving useful in both datasets.
-   - ICA requires retaining more components to preserve structure, especially for the NASA dataset.
-   - RP demonstrates faster performance but with higher variability and less precision in preserving data structure compared to PCA and ICA.

-**Integration with Clustering**:
-   - Incorporating clustering labels (K-Means and GMM) generally enhances model performance across all dimensionality reduction methods.
-   - PCA combined with clustering provides the most consistent improvement in neural network performance, balancing the trade-off between bias and variance.

-**Time Complexity**:
-   - PCA and ICA exhibit slightly higher training times, particularly with added clustering methods, due to their computational complexity.
-   - RP shows variable training times but remains comparable to PCA and ICA without clustering.
-   - Prediction times are stable across methods, indicating the significant impact of dimensionality reduction and clustering during training rather than prediction.
+For clustering, I employed K-Means and Gaussian Mixture Models (GMM).
+K-Means, with its simple iterative process, performed efficiently but struggled with non-spherical cluster shapes and varying densities.
+In contrast, GMM, utilizing the Expectation-Maximization algorithm, captured more complex structures but required greater computational resources.

+On the dimensionality reduction front, I tested Principal Component Analysis (PCA), Independent Component Analysis (ICA), and Random Projection (RP).
+PCA stood out by preserving overall variance and aiding visualization, while ICA excelled at separating underlying factors but was sensitive to Gaussian noise.
+RP, though faster, did not maintain data structure as precisely as PCA or ICA, yet proved adequate for neural network training.

+My findings reinforced the no-free-lunch theorem, highlighting that the effectiveness of these methods is dataset-dependent.
+K-Means and GMM showed varied performance based on data characteristics, while PCA consistently reduced dimensionality with high variance retention.
+ICA required more components to preserve structure, especially for the NASA dataset, and RP offered speed at the cost of precision.

+Integrating clustering labels with dimensionality reduction generally enhanced model performance.
+Notably, PCA combined with K-Means struck the best balance between bias and variance, improving neural network performance on reduced datasets.
+Despite PCA and ICA's higher training times, prediction times remained stable, underscoring the significance of these techniques during training.

-Overall, PCA, especially when combined with clustering techniques like K-Means, proves to be the most reliable method for achieving a balanced bias-variance trade-off, enhancing the generalization and performance of models on reduced datasets.
+Overall, this study confirmed PCA, particularly when paired with K-Means clustering, as a reliable method for balancing bias-variance trade-offs, ultimately boosting model generalization and performance on complex datasets.

 <embed src="https://kodendaal.github.io/assets/unsupervised_learning.pdf" type="application/pdf" width="750" height="1050" />